IDSF21/assignment-2-kmahajan27/README.md

 2. hotel\_bookings\_mod1.csv : Preprocessed data
 3. country\_codes.csv : Used for obtaining the country IDs for plotting
 4. streamlit\_app.py : Streamlit visualization code
+5. Report.pdf : Analysis of the various components of the assignment